 The answer?
 They do everything!
 Here are some great ideas.

 Today content is king.
 Every type of online and offline business needs fresh articles, blog posts, ebooks, and to stay competitive.
-If you have a knack for writing, that are a w

 If you are skilled in data entry, organizing, and communication, you might be a good fit as a virtual assistant.
 Virtual assistants work with businesses all over the world, providing backup support.
-As a virtual assistant you can work from almost anywhere provided you have a good internet connection.
+As a virtual assistant, you can work from almost anywhere provided you have a good internet connection.

 Web Design & Development

 If you have the skills to develop and design websites, there is always work for you!
-Many full-time RVers make their living either working for a company, or doing freelance web design and development work.
+Many full-time RVers make their living either working for a company or doing freelance web design and development work.

 Publish books, podcasts, online classes, newsletters, and magazines.
 Publishing is the perfect remote business that can be done from anywhere.